 The "Past Purchases" section makes it easy to shop for things you regularly buy.

 The prices are comparable or sometimes even less than my local grocery store.

-An environmental benefit is that one driver can drop off orders to multiple households which means less polluting vehicles on the road.
+An environmental benefit is that one driver can drop off orders to multiple households which means fewer polluting vehicles on the road.

-While the checkout process is the same as for other items on Amazon, groceries go into a separate section of the cart.
-I add things I need to the cart throughout the week and because they are in their own Fresh area of the cart, if I need to order an item from regular Amazon, I don't have to move my groceries to the "Save for Later" section.
+While the checkout process is the same as other items on Amazon, groceries go into a separate cart.
+I add things I need to the cart throughout the week, and because they are in their own Fresh area of the cart, if I need to order an item from regular Amazon, I don't have to move my groceries to the "Save for Later" section.

 The first obvious con is that Fresh is only available to Prime members.
 And it isn't something most people would use for small orders.
 To qualify for free delivery, the order must be at least $35.

 It isn't available everywhere.
 You have to check availability in your area.

 Because groceries will be dropped at your door, you must remember to watch out for them.
 This is especially important if the weather is warm and you've ordered meat and frozen foods.
 I get an email and text message telling me when my order is out for delivery and when it has been dropped off.

 Fresh has more limited options than my grocery store, so using this service may reduce but not eliminate trips to the store for many households.